Jabari Smith Jr.: 2022–23 season: Rookie season

 On January 13, 2023, Smith scored a then career-high 27 points with three blocks and eight rebounds in a game loss against the Sacramento Kings.
-On March 9, Smith grabbed 12 rebounds and set a career-high 30 points in a 134–125 overtime loss to the Indiana Pacers.
-On March 14, Smith scored 24 points by shooting 83.8 precent from the field with 5 threes made and 11 rounds in a game win against the Boston Celtics.
+During a game against the Los Angeles Lakers on January 16, a mic’d up Smith informed LeBron James that “You played against my dad, your first NBA game ever...
+Sacramento.”
+On March 9, Smith grabbed 12 rebounds and set a then career-high 30 points in a 134–125 overtime loss to the Indiana Pacers.
+On March 14, Smith scored 24 points by shooting 83.8 percent from the field with 5 threes made and 11 rebounds in a game win against the Boston Celtics.
 In doing so, he became the first player in Rockets franchise to average 20-plus points and 10-plus rebounds in three straight games since Hakeem Olajuwon in 1985.
 On March 17, Smith made a game-winning three-pointer in a 114–112 win over the New Orleans Pelicans.
+At the conclusion of his rookie season he was voted to the All-Rookie second team.

+2023–24 season

+On December 11, 2023, Smith scored a career high 34 points along with 13 rebounds in a 134–127 loss to the Atlanta Hawks.
+On March 24, 2024, Smith was suspended one game after being involved in an altercation with Utah Jazz guard Kris Dunn.

+2024–25 season

+On January 3, 2025, Smith suffered a fractured hand during Houston's practice prior to their game against the Boston Celtics.
+He was subsequently ruled out for four-to-six weeks.
+Smith made 57 appearances (39 starts) for Houston during the 2024–25 NBA season, averaging 12.2 points, 7.0 rebounds, and 1.1 assists.

+2025–26 season

+On June 30, 2025, Smith and the Rockets agreed to a five-year, $122 million contract extension.

 Player profile

-Standing at 6 feet and 11 inches (2.11 meters) with a 7-1 feet wingspan and weighing 220 pounds (93.6 kilograms), Smith predominately plays the power forward position.
+Standing at 6 feet and 11 inches (2.11 meters) with a 7–1 feet wingspan and weighing 220 pounds (100 kilograms), Smith predominately plays the power forward position.
 Smith's length makes him a versatile player on both offense and defense.
 He often utilizes jab-steps to help create space for his jump shot and has range out to the three-point line, shooting 42% from three-point range in college.
 On defense, he is mobile on the perimeter and physical inside, making him a candidate to defend big men but also switch comfortably onto guards.
 Smith was noted for his defensive instincts and quick hands, averaging a block and a steal per game in college.
 Many sources and scouts have compared his play making style to other big men such as Rashard Lewis, Chris Bosh, Michael Porter Jr. and Kevin Durant.

-Scouts noted that Smith's main weakness on offense entering the draft is his ball handling, as he often times struggles to generate offense off of the dribble.
+Scouts noted that Smith's main weakness on offense entering the draft is his ball handling, as he oftentimes struggles to generate offense off of the dribble.